Thursday, September 25, 2008

 as he slid into the seat of the Ferris wheel!~

-~Lots of slobber from the petting zoo.~
+~Lots of slobber from the petting zoo.~~At the end of the day, we had a

 very tired (and cinder speckled) traveler.~